RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 + There are attempts to create new typesetting languages, such as [Typst](https://typst.app/), that make math setting more ergonomic, but they still share similar issue of the lack of interactivity

+## Features
+### Misuse of LLMs for mental health support
+#### Assesment feature
+LLMs can be used to asses the mental state of the user, by asking them a series of questions, and then providing feedback on their mental state.
+This can determine whether the user needs professional help, or whether they can benefit from self-help or support from AI chatbot.

+#### Psychological benchmarks feature
+The app can present current performance of different LLMs on psychological benchmarks, which could help users make a more informed choice of which model to use for mental health support.

+#### Chat bot with LLM fine-tuned for mental health support
+The app can provide a chat bot that is fine-tuned for mental health support, and that can provide appropriate responses to users who are struggling with mental health issues.
+The chat bot should also be designed to aviod giving harmful advice, and to encourage users to seek professional help when needed.

+## Searching for and creating structured learning paths
+#### Roadmap creation feature
+The app can provide a feature that allows users to create their own learning roadmaps, by specifying the topic they want to learn, the final goal, the connections between different subtopics, resources for learning, and benchmarks for assessing the progress.

+#### Roadmap sharing feature
+The app can provide a feature that allows users to share their learning roadmaps with other users, and to browse and search for roadmaps created by other users.
+Optionally, users should also be able to share their progress on the roadmaps they are following.

+#### Roadmup discussion feature
+Users should be able to discuss roadmaps, ask questions, and provide feedback on others' roadmaps, which can help improve the quality of the roadmaps and promote cooperative learning.

+## Typesetting math is very different from writing math on paper
+#### Interactive math editor feature
+The app can provide an interactive math editor that allows users to write math as in Microsoft Word's equation editor, but with LaTeX math code produced in real time

+#### Online LaTeX compilation feature
+The app can provide an online LaTeX compilation feature that allows users to compile their LaTeX documents and get PDF as an output, potentially with a preview.

+#### Collaborative editing feature
+The app can provide a collaborative editing feature that allows multiple users to work on the same LaTeX document simultaneously, similar to Overleaf.